triyuga/port-blacksand/PCs/README.md

 ### As a party...
 * The PCs met on a slave ship, after being individually captured by pirates
-* After a long and arduous voyages in the bowels of the slaving vessel, they were sold as gladiator fodder.
+* After a long and arduous voyage in the bowels of the slaving vessel, they were sold as gladiator fodder.
 * Their bond was formed as they forced to fight as a team in the training arena
-* And then continued to develop as they escape with Onyx and began an adventure as runaways
+* And then continued to develop as they escaped with Onyx and began an adventure as runaways

 ### As PCs...